jillianatkins/react-employee-manager/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode and displays it in the browser.